anbened/HowToDocumentPowerBIDesktopTabularModel/README.md

 ![DAX Studio](images/daxstudio.JPG)

-With che CMD shell, you need to run the tool as Administrator and run the following command:
+With che CMD shell, you need to run the tool as Administrator and run the following two commands.
+The first is:

 TASKLIST /FI "imagename eq msmdsrv.exe" /FI "sessionname eq console"

-You need the PID (Process ID) and run the following command putting the PID number you got.
+When you see the result, you need the PID and run the second command putting the Process ID number you got.
 Something like:

 netstat /ano | findstr "12345"